rM-self-serve/webinterface-onboot/README.md

 # WebInterface-OnBoot

-This simple program will convice the ReMarkable Tablet to start the web interface after booting without the usb cord being plugged in.
+This simple program will convince the ReMarkable Tablet to start the web interface after booting without the usb cord being plugged in.
 It can then be reached internally at 10.11.99.1:80 without the usb cord.

 # Validated Xochitl Versions